SimonJMurphy/smurfmeister.github.com/research/index.markdown

 Work
 ====

 As a member of the Kepler Asteroseismic Science Consortium, and chair of the time-series analysis sub-group of the classical pulsators working group, I use ultra-precise Kepler data to study the A-type stars.
-In addition to publicly available software, I perform data analysis with my own suite of tools designed specifically for working with Kepler data.
+I perform data analysis with my own software designed specifically for working with Kepler data.

-As well as providing a rough description of what it is I do, this page serves as a useful place to collect all of my research material in one place, so that prospective employers find it easier to give me a job (nudge nudge).
-In fact, that is why I've uploaded my [CV](/images/CV_SJM.pdf), too.

 Current Research
 ================
 * Finding binaries among pulsating stars;
+* Mapping the internal rotation profiles of main-sequence stars;
+* Developing methods for super-Nyquist asteroseismology
     * Chemically peculiar stars in and around the delta Scuti instability strip;
     * Developing the MK process for spectral classification;
-* Case studies of individual delta Scuti stars; and
     * Extending the number of known &lambda; Bootis stars.

-You may also like to take a look at the video of a [public talk](http://vimeo.com/68289086) I gave in May 2013, or this short (300-word) [research summary](/images/research_summary.pdf).
+You may also like to take a look at the video of a [public talk](http://vimeo.com/68289086) I gave in May 2013.

 First-author Publications
 =========================